dqops/dqo/docs/categories-of-data-quality-checks/how-to-detect-data-uniqueness-issues-and-duplicates.md

 ### Detect multi-column duplicates in UI

+The duplicate records check is available in count and percentage versions.

+The [*duplicate_records_count*](../checks/table/uniqueness/duplicate-record-count.md) check counts the distinct records based on the selected columns in columns parameter.

+The [*duplicate_records_percent*](../checks/table/uniqueness/duplicate-record-percent.md) check compares the count of distinct records to the count of all records excluding that containing only nulls based on the selected columns in columns parameter.

-The multi-column uniqueness check is available under the table in the tree on the left, in the **Data quality checks editor** tab.
+The multi-column uniqueness checks are available under the table in the tree on the left, in the **Data quality checks editor** tab.

 ![Table uniqueness](https://dqops.com/docs/images/concepts/categories-of-data-quality-checks/table-uniqueness.png){ loading=lazy; }